 May 2, 1886

 Birth of Gottfried Benn in Mansfeld, Germany.
 Benn was an Expressionist poet.
 Benn’s rather dismal view of the world was no doubt colored by his occupation.
 He was a physician specialized in venereal diseases.
 Major collections of Benn’s works include Morgue (1912), Fleisch (1917), Statische Gedichte (1948).
 He named his autobiography Doppelleben (1950).
-During the Hitler years he was forbidden to publish.
+During the Nazi years he was forbidden to publish.